dev-arminder/Angular-Basics/README.md

 # Angular-Basics
-Learning Basics of Angular and its Ecosystem
+Learning Basics of Angular and its Ecosystem.